 6. What are some signs, symptoms, and observations of bronchiectasis?

-7. What is the breath sounds associated with a severe state of bronchiectasis?
+7. What breath sounds are associated with a severe state of bronchiectasis?

-8. What is the old method to diagnose bronchiectasis?
+8. What is the old method of diagnosing bronchiectasis?

 9. What is the latest method used to diagnose bronchiectasis?